 Most of my life I felt my sensitivity was a negative part of my being, a result of “taking things too personally.”

 What joy, freedom, and affirmation I feel in who I truly am!

 Even as I reach for a Kleenex, I smile.
-Although it’s been five years, I recall my own joy, freedom, and affirmation upon discovering that being a Highly Sensitive Person is a thing.
+Although it’s been ten years now, I recall my own joy, freedom, and affirmation upon discovering that being a Highly Sensitive Person is a thing.

 I first learned about HSPs while reading Chapter 6 of Susan Cain’s book Quiet: the Power of Introverts in a World that Can’t Stop Talking.
 I immediately ordered—and devoured—Elaine Aron’s foundational book The Highly Sensitive Person.

 After forty-five years of wondering What on earth is wrong with me? discovering that I’m a Highly Sensitive Person changed everything.

 I know now that I’m different, not defective.